2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-typed-strong/custom-services.md

 > [!TIP]
 > This is similar to shared C# files before, which were created using `CreateInstance("path-to-c#file")`
-> but the major difference is that this new solution is strongly typed and provides IntelliSense.
+> but the major difference is that this new solution is strong-typed and provides IntelliSense.

 > [!TIP]
-> This is different from Custom [**Helpers**](xref:NetCode.StronglyTypedCode.CustomHelpers), which are much simpler.
+> This is different from Custom [**Helpers**](xref:NetCode.StrongTypedCode.CustomHelpers), which are much simpler.

 ## Simple Example